-Late submission of the research paper and the final project will result in a 4-point deduction the first day and one point each day following, including weekends.
-Submission of late research papers or final project will close one week after the deadline, unless special permission has been secured prior to the due date and documentation provided regarding extenuating circumstances beyond the student's control.
+Rubrics for reflections and discussions include points for on-time submission.
+Late submission of the research paper will result in a 4-point deduction the first day and one point each day following, including weekends.
+Submission of research papers will close one week after the deadline, unless special permission has been secured prior to the due date and documentation provided regarding extenuating circumstances beyond the student's control.
+Given the timing of final presentations, late presentations will not be accepted.
+No assignments or learning activities will be accepted after 5.15.2022.

-Reflections are due on the following Sunday of the assigned week.
+Reflections are due on the Sunday of the assigned week.
 Late submissions will result in a one-point deduction (out of 5).
-Reflections will not be accepted after the posted close date/time, typically Friday of the same week.
+Reflections will not be accepted after the posted close date/time, typically Friday of the week it is due.

-Activities such as discussions, exams, and quizzes will close on the due date; no late submissions accepted.
+Activities such as discussions, exams, and quizzes will close on the due date; no late submissions will be accepted.
+Scores for discussions include a point for on-time posts.
+See rubric in the assignment.
 Students failing to complete the activity by these deadlines will receive a zero on unmet criteria.

 Please note, in Canvas there is a notation for open date, due date and close date.
 The close date for papers is not the due date.
 The close date includes the period following the due date during which late papers/activities will still be accepted but late penalties assigned.
 Due dates are posted in the course schedule, weekly module overviews, and in the assignment.
 It is the student's responsibility to track due dates (including times).
-Deadlines will be 5:00PM on the due date.
-There is sufficient notation of these dates.
+Deadlines will be 11:59PM on the due date.
+There is sufficient notation of these dates in the module overview pages and the assignments.

 Make-ups for quizzes are not allowed except under extenuating circumstances where documentation can be provided.
 Arrangements will be made on a case-by-case basis.
 Late final exams will not be accepted.
+Please note the deadline for the final is 10:00PM, based on the final exam schedule.